-Legislation will also be introduced that will allow Councils to form Council Controlled Organisations (CCOs) to achieve the efficiencies of scale.
+Legislation will also be introduced that will allow Councils to form Council Controlled Organisations (CCOs) to achieve the efficiencies of scale to make the delivery of 3 water services more affordable for ratepayers and offering long-term borrowing options.
 Before joining a regional CCO we would need to evaluate if this would be the best option for our community.
 Making this decision will take time and further consultation with the community.

-Now that we know we will continue to deliver 3 waters services we need to evaluate what are the 'must do' projects in 3 waters activities for each community to continue to receive the level of ser vice expected while balancing affordability.
-For our LTP we must now include a full 10-year budget and programme of works to contin ue to deliver this service to our communities.
+Now that we know we will continue to deliver 3 waters services we need to evaluate what are the 'must do' projects in 3 waters activities for each community to continue to receive the level of service expected while balancing affordability.
+For our LTP we must now include a full 10-year budget and programme of works to continue to deliver this service to our communities.

-Our water and wastewater treatment plants have been upgraded in recent times so our focus is now What's the problem?

-on the wider network of pipes and storage systems.
+Our water and wastewater treatment plants have been upgraded in recent times so our focus is now on the wider network of pipes and storage systems.